One hundred and twenty-one.

 People are using email more than ever before.

-According to a study by the Radicati Group, by 2019 the number of email users will rise to 2.9 billion people.
+According to a study by the Radicati Group, by the end of 2020 the number of email users will top 3 billion people, meaning more than half of the world’s population will be using email.
+Gmail alone had 1 billion worldwide users in 2016, according to a report from Statista.
 Across generations, the lure of a new email is often too great to resist.
 People are checking their email from bed, while driving, and even from the bathroom!

 As a result of on-the-go email, the key to succeeding with these consumers is to make sure your emails are mobile friendly.